About Me

 Beyond Work

 I'm also deeply involved in community projects.
 As one of the founders of AZGiveCamp, I help organize weekend events where software creators collaborate with local charities to develop meaningful solutions that help those charities further their missions.
+I'm also part of the leadership of the 2 valley .NET User Groups, the SouthEast Valley .NET User Group and the NorthWest Valley .NET User Group.

 In my spare time, I maintain a list of My Favorite Physicists & Mathematicians and shepherd several open source projects.
 I'm a strong advocate for the open, independent social web, which is why you'll find me on platforms like Mastodon instead of Xitter.